Interstate Compact on the Placement of Children (ICPC)

 • DCFS 4320, Adoption Assistance Program Agreement (AAP)

-2. Send three copies of the ICPC packet to the APRD ICPC Coordinator prior to the family relocating out-of-state.
+4. Send one (1) copy of the ICPC packet to the APRD ICPC Coordinator prior to the family relocating out-of-state.

 1. If the family plans to finalize the adoption in Los Angeles County, follow established procedures.